okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * Just-in-time reactivation of users failed in some circumstances.
 (OKTA-131784)

-* Okta didn't capture `externalId` from Microsoft social identity providers.
+* In some circumstances, the link between the external Microsoft user and the Okta user was inaccurate.
 (OKTA-132207)

 ### Does Your Org Have This Change Yet?